MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-secure-apps-app-hygiene-features.md

 App governance provides customizable policies for unused apps, apps with unused credentials, and apps with expiring credentials.

-For example, you could create a policy to automatically disable any app that hasn’t been used in the past 90 days, has high privilege permissions, and can access [priority account information](/microsoft-365/admin/setup/priority-accounts).
-Like all app governance alerts, these alerts will be aggregated into incidents in your Microsoft 365 Defender alerts queue and flow to advanced hunting and Microsoft Sentinel.
+For example, create a policy to automatically disable any app that hasn’t been used in the past 90 days, has high privilege permissions, and can access [priority account information](/microsoft-365/admin/setup/priority-accounts).
+Like all app governance alerts, these alerts are aggregated into incidents in your Microsoft 365 Defender alerts queue and flow to advanced hunting and Microsoft Sentinel.

 For example: